HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ------------

 * Generate and rewrite prompts for text-to-image models.
-* Supports various LLM backends including local Ollama, OpenAI compatible APIs, OpenRouter, OpenAI, and Anthropic.
+* Supports various LLM backends including local Ollama, OpenAI-compatible APIs, OpenRouter, OpenAI, Anthropic, Grok (xAI), and Groq.
 * Provides an intuitive interface within SwarmUI, including a button in the Generate tab and a dedicated MagicPrompt tab.
 * Includes vision support, allowing you to upload images, generate captions, and use images as context for prompts.
 * Compatible with other SwarmUI extensions.